CardinalKit/CardinalKit-Android/README.md

 - Pre-integrated with Google Cloud Firebase backend

 ## Requirements
-This application supports Android 21 (Lollipop) and above.
+This application supports Android 26 (Oreo) and above.
+Developers should use Android Studio Chipmunk 2021.2.1 or later.

 ## Getting Started
 *Installation instructions coming soon.*